alphagov/re-build-systems-test/README.md

 * log in to your new Jenkins and try it out

+Once you have provisioned the DNS infrastructure, the Reliability Engineering team will make your Jenkins URL live and set up your Github OAuth so you can log in to your Jenkins.
+You may have to wait up to two working days for this to be done before you can provision the main Jenkins infrastructure.

 ## Provision the DNS infrastructure

 Provisioning the DNS infrastructure allows you to set up the URLs you will use to access your Jenkins.